Quick… Five Steps to Using DNA with Genealogy

 Additional information on the use of DNA in genealogy is widely available.
 The best starting place is ISOGG (International Society of Genetic Genealogy).
 If you have questions, please write to me.
 I will make every effort to try to clarify or address specific issues or questions.

-These are the surnames in Doris's pedigree that are potential DNA matches (X-DNA names are in the next section, below):
+These are some of the surnames in Doris's pedigree that are potential DNA matches:

 Paternal Bergemann, BOWYER, Daggett, Gerrish, Hill, Holwell, Jaentsche, Linch, Mugliston, Mundy, Rennel, Stark, Steuber, Schwartz, Spinker, Sweet, TIGGES/TIEGS, Torschinsky, Walker